 - Turning right out of turn at a red light or stop sign

 Intersection accidents can cause serious head, neck, chest, or abdomen injuries.
-The fault for these injuries usually falls on the driver who failed to yield.
+The fault for these accident injuries usually falls on the driver who failed to yield.

 Lane Departure Collisions